Nanoswarms & Microswarms

 Commanding Swarms

-Most swarms are meshed, usually slaved to their hive or directly to their deployer.
+Most swarms are meshed, usually puppeted to their hive or directly to their deployer.
 You can issue commands to the swarm and receive data from it just as you would a bot.
 Swarms may also be programmed in advance.
 Complex instructions may require a Program Test; use the rules for scripting.

 To prevent a swarm from being detected via their mesh signals, you can instruct it to only broadcast compressed messages/recordings at set intervals, or to only respond to set authorization signals.